ehsanDadashi/NameSpace_and_cgroup/README.md

 # NameSpace_and_cgroup
-how to create a container in linux without install container manager tools
+how to create a container in linux without install container manager tools (like docker)

 # first create two name space
 ip netns add NS1